dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

       - if offset and limit, might complicate generating first/prev/next/last links, especially if client sends offset that is not multiple of limit or changes limit
-        - maybe just ignore irregularities (Prev then Next isn't "identity" traversal)
+        - maybe just ignore irregularities (Prev then Next isn't always the "identity" traversal)
     - Provide first/prev/next/last links:
       - Only when paged?
+(That's a way to tell UI whether paged, if needed.)
       - Re spec's "When available":
         - Links "first" and "last" probably always available.
 (Can to go to first/last even if already there.)